 10) Exponential Expectations

 Brands are barely keeping up with consumer expectations now.
 Every day consumers adopt and devour the latest technologies and innovations, and only hunger for more.
 As app technology becomes more entrenched, brands will be expected to deliver in that space.
 Look for even more apps to appear in 2011.

 It’s the way today’s consumers do business.
 Period.
 Marketers will continue to use engagement methods like the right platform; program; message; and experience.
 But there is only one objective for the future: Brand Engagement.
 Attaining real brand engagement is impossible using out-dated awareness models.

 Accommodating these trends will require changes on the parts of how companies measure, manage, and market their brands.
 And, yes, change can sometimes be terrifying.
 But change is, more or less, another chance.
 However, for brands that ignore these trends, it could very well be their last.

-Contributed to BSI by: Robert Passikoff, Brand Keys
+Contributed to Branding Strategy Insider by: Robert Passikoff, Brand Keys

 The Blake Project Can Help: The Brand Positioning Workshop

 Branding Strategy Insider is a service of The Blake Project: A strategic brand consultancy specializing in Brand Research, Brand Strategy, Brand Licensing and Brand Education